pcarbo/cfw/README.md

 [http://dx.doi.org/10.5061/dryad.2rs41](http://dx.doi.org/10.5061/dryad.2rs41)

-*Some additional details to include in this README*: (1) Tested in R version 3.2.3 on a MacBook Pro (2.53 GHz Intel Core 2 Duo, OS X 10.11).
-(2) Explain where to retrieve data necessary to run these analyses/scripts.
+The R code in this repository has been tested with R version 3.2.3 on a MacBook Pro (2.53 GHz Intel Core 2 Duo, OS X 10.11).

 ### License